Dealers

 Floorplan interest.
 At 7% APR on a $51,000 unit, every day in transit costs money.
 A vehicle that goes missing keeps accruing while you chase it.

 The lost sale.
-These are usually sold vehicles in transit to a customer who's already paid or financed.
+These are often sold vehicles in transit to a customer who has already paid or financed.

 Customer relationship damage.
 You now have to explain why the vehicle they bought isn't arriving.